montahalotaibi/montahalotaibi/README.md

-Hi 👋 My name is Hamad Aljuraysi
+Hi 👋 My name is Muntaha Alotaibi
 ================================

-MERN Developer
+Frontend Developer
 -----------------------

 Aspiring to the best, I'm working to enhance my web development skills and, after I've achieved that, I'll begin learning new web technologies.

 * 🌍  I'm based in Saudi Arabia, Riyadh
-* ✉️  You can contact me at [aljuraysiH@gmail.com](mailto:aljuraysiH@gmail.com)
+* ✉️  You can contact me at [montahalotaibi@gmail.com(mailto:montahalotaibi@gmail.com)
 * 🧠  I'm practicing MERN
 * 🤝  I'm open to collaborating on anything that will improve my skills.